SiglabsOP/Nebula-PRO/README.md

 Monitor:

-Nebula Monitor 3.3 has been included. the monitor will warn only once for each appointment and check each five minutes, it will run continious ,place it in your windows startup folder so it launches on boot!
+Nebula Monitor 3.3 has been included.
+It consists of an obfuscated monitor compiled into an exe.
+It will check every 150 seconds the monitor will warn only once for each appointment and , it will run continious It is using AESGCM internally to process its data in memory and securely erases its tracks.
+An ephemeral method is used to access the secured data, this is very secure, the monitor is foolproof.
+The monitor will only work when launched from -inside- a working Nebula PRO instance.
+However, you can close, Nebula PRO after you have launched the monitor since it will persist in the background.

+Nebula PRO will, automatical launch the monitor, so its probably best to launch Nebula PRO on boot, check your schedule once dailyi, and close it, and you will have alerts for the rest of the day.

 Both visualizer and monitor included, handle encryption in a secure way.
 Run the visualizer from within the program since, the data is now encrypted, add data before you run the visualizer